frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-14.md

 **Ryan** made use of the slick surface, as he slid around his box quicker than a cat slides along a French centre back’s living room in west London.
 (Frothers FC stands with SPCA in the battle against animal cruelty.)
 In tough conditions for any goalkeeper, **Kindell** showed great hands and composure to keep a clean sheet.

-All the impressive work done by the team, it counted for nothing with **Yarride** proving as effective up front as Trevor Mallard’s scare tactics.
+All the impressive work done by the team counted for nothing with **Yarride** proving as effective up front as Trevor Mallard’s scare tactics.
 The Frothers thought they were in with a chance when **Alain** confidently stepped up to take a free kick but could only hit the wall from 45 metres out.

 Shooting blanks is strictly a football problem for the club though as the next generation continues to grow.
 Massive congratulations to Club President Lance Molyneaux and his wife Kate who gave birth to a beautiful baby boy over the weekend.
 And also to OG Frother Max Hall and his partner Shauni who also had a boy last week.
 Watch out Sunday League season 2050. 👶👶👶